BenjaminSchwenker/tbsw/README_X0.md

      * momentumugradient        : momentum gradient of the beam in u direction
      * momentumvgradient        : momentum gradient of the beam in u direction
      * resultsfilename          : name of the results file, which is produced by the GenerateImage.py script
-     * u_length/v_length        : side lengths of the total image, should be 20 x 10 mm² for an image of the whole beam spot
+     * u_length/v_length        : side lengths of the total image, should be 20 x 10 mmï¿½ for an image of the whole beam spot
      * umin/vmax                : Position of the upper left corner of the total image, should be (umin,vmax)=(-10mm,5mm) for an image of the whole beam spot
-     * u/v pixelsize            : Pixel size of the image in µm, should be chosen in such away, that at least 1000 particles pass through the area of most pixels
+     * u/v pixelsize            : Pixel size of the image in ï¿½m, should be chosen in such away, that at least 1000 particles pass through the area of most pixels

      After the imaging process the uncalibrated radiation length image is located in